marcusjun/weather-alert-mbj-cli-app/README.md

 ## Installation

+You can clone or download the code from https://github.com/marcusjun/weather-alert-mbj-cli-app

-Add this line to your application's Gemfile:
+/*Add this line to your application's Gemfile:

 ```ruby
 gem 'weather_alert_mbj'